 For providers that serve as a proxy, it makes sense to open all connections and set up all dependencies in the self.prefetch method.
 This requires an additional method that is called once per class instance where these connections can be closed.
 Something like self.finalize (borrowing from Java terminology)

-#9 Updated by Nigel Kersten about 2 years ago
+#9 Updated by Nigel Kersten over 2 years ago

 - Status changed from Needs Decision to Needs More Information